headzoo/deskpro-sdk-react/docs/pages/tutorials/basic.md

 ```

 ### Step 2.
 Update the manifest
-Update the "deskpro" property in the _package.json_, which you can find in your project root.
+Update the app configuration in the _package.json_ file found in the app root directory.
 Change the "title" property to "Participants".
+The [manifest documentation](/pages/manifest) contains more information on the configuration values.

 ```json
 {